-In order to apply for your spouse or children to come to the US as refugees, you must complete Form I-730, Refugee/Asylee Relative Petition.
+In order to apply for your spouse or children to come to the US as refugees, you must complete Form I-730, or Refugee/Asylee Relative Petition.
 This form is free to file.
-Here is the link to form I-730.
+Download Form I-730.
 You will have to include several important legal documents when you apply.
-Competing legal forms can be very difficult.
-The RCO recommends you ask for help from your resettlement agency or from a lawyer.
-Here is the link to the instructions for this form.

 Where do I send my completed form for family reunification?

 You must mail your completed application form and all of the required documents directly to USCIS.
 Depending on where you live, you will have to send your application to a different mailing address.

 If you live in AK, AZ, CA, CO, Guam, HI, ID, IL, IN, IA, KS, MI, MN, MO, MT, NE, NV, ND, OH, OR, SD, UT, WA, WI or WY, mail your petition to:

 Lincoln, NE 68501-7730

 If you live in AL, AR, CT, the District of Columbia, FL, GA, KY, LA, ME, MD, MA, MS, NH, NJ, NM, NY, NC, SC, OK, PA, Puerto Rico, RI, TN, TX, VT, VA, the U.S. Virgin Islands or WV, mail your petition to: